-Today we are celebrating International Women’s Day and we’re proud to have welcomed nearly three million women and girls to walk, jog, run and volunteer at parkrun.
+Today is International Women’s Day and we’re proud to have welcomed nearly three million women and girls to walk, jog, run and volunteer at parkrun.

-Whilst thousands of women and girls participate in parkrun every single weekend, we also know that they are less likely to come along to parkrun after they have registered.
+Whilst thousands of women and girls participate in parkrun every single weekend, we also know that females are less likely to come along to parkrun after they have registered.

-Chrissie Wellington OBE, parkrun’s global head of health and wellbeing, discusses why we are celebrating and prioritising women and girls participation at parkrun.
+Chrissie Wellington OBE, our global head of health and wellbeing, discusses why we are celebrating and prioritising women and girls’ participation at parkrun.

 parkrun and junior parkrun is for everyone: no matter who you are or where you come from.
 But we know that many people might struggle to turn the intention to come along to parkrun into the reality of taking part as a walker, runner or volunteer.

 Whilst we want to focus on encouraging as many people as possible to participate, we also want to pay special attention to removing or minimising the barriers faced by certain groups.